Chatham High Street, The Brook and The Pentagon Centre

 If you're spending time in the Medway Towns, and especially if you want to visit the Royal Naval War Memorial, the Town Hall Gardens are an ideal place to visit on the way.
 To view a map showing the location of the gardens, click here.

-- The Brook runs from the Town Hall and joins the High Street at Union Street, which is where the original workhouse was built.
+The Brook runs from the Town Hall and joins the High Street at Union Street, which is where the original workhouse was built.
 It actually used to be a brook, until it was built over.
 This caused serious problems when a (very) big Tesco store was built on top of it as the foundations weren't quite up to the job, and had to be fixed quite soon after the store opened.
-There's a photo of the original workhouse site here.